9erson/bytebles/courses/First Byte at Python/Lesson 1 - The IPO Model - Handout.md

 The pieces of text being concatenated are enclosed in quotes to indicate that they are string literals.
 The first piece of text is "My name is", followed by a space (represented by the " "), then "John", another space, and finally "Doe".
 The spaces are needed to separate the different words in the sentence and make it more readable.

 The `+` operator is used to concatenate the different pieces of text together.
-Without the spaces, the sentence would be displayed as "My name isJohnDoe", which would be difficult to read.
-By including spaces between the words, the sentence becomes more human-readable, and the output becomes "My name is John Doe".
+Without the spaces, the sentence would be displayed as "I amFrodoBaggins, and I'm on a quest to destroy the Ring.", which would be difficult to read.
+By including spaces between the words, the sentence becomes more human-readable, and the output becomes "I am Frodo Baggins, and I'm on a quest to destroy the Ring.".

 ## Chew the Byte
 1. Substitute "Frodo" and "Baggins" for your first and last name.